hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-organization-notes.md

 </table>

 <p class="request-for-feedback">Specific feedback is sought on supporting search on Organization.address vs Organization.contact.address.
 The core FHIR search parameter `address` searches in Organization.contact.address.
 There is no core FHIR search parameter that searches Organization.adress.</p>
-<p class="request-for-feedback">Specific feedback is sought on the mandatory search parameter for address, and could it pose challenges in primary care or hospital systems.<br/>Please comment on <a href="https://github.com/hl7au/au-fhir-core/issues/82">au-fhir-core/issues/82</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on the mandatory search parameter for address, and could it pose challenges in primary care or hospital systems.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43837">FHIR-43837</a>.</p>
-<p class="request-for-feedback">Specific feedback is sought on the purpose of searching by ABN in a primary care system, especially when there is likely to be only one ABN.<br/>Please comment on <a href="https://github.com/hl7au/au-fhir-core/issues/82">au-fhir-core/issues/82</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on the purpose of searching by ABN in a primary care system, especially when there is likely to be only one ABN.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43837">FHIR-43837</a>.</p>
-<p class="request-for-feedback">Specific feedback is sought on the proposal to remove the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on <a href="https://github.com/hl7au/au-fhir-core/issues/82">au-fhir-core/issues/82</a>.</p>
+<p class="request-for-feedback">Specific feedback is sought on the proposal to remove the mandatory requirement to support _revinclude of Provenance.<br/>Please comment on HL7 Jira <a href="https://jira.hl7.org/browse/FHIR-43837">FHIR-43837</a>.</p>

 #### Mandatory Search Parameters